You can also access Joomla article content and insert it into module positions.

-Now available with an integral selection of graphical backgrounds and Surrounds.
-This feature can be extended with an additional media package(free).
+Now available with an integral selection of patterned backgrounds and easy to set graphics.

-In addition to the main text area in the backend there are also several options to select a background colour and position your module accurately.
+In addition to the text areas in the backend there are also several options to position your module accurately.

 Module suffix parameter enables CSS styling option.